william-hayward/devops-week6/README.md

   - Set your `MONGODB_URI` with the the MongoDB connection string.

-- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 - Run the development server: `npm run dev`

+- To seed the database, visit http://localhost:3000/api/utility

+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result, there should be 18 rooms in your rooms' table.

+- To your application is working run the tests: `npm run cypress:run`

 - **If you want to see the project stories**:, `npm run "storybook"`